suniti0804/suniti0804/README.md

 <h2>Fun Facts About Me</h2>

-- ☕ I'm a software engineer who doesn't rely on coffee or tea!
+- ☕ I'm probably the only software engineer you'll meet who doesn't drink coffee or tea - not even once!
 - ♟️ I enjoy playing chess in my free time.
 - ⚡ Deeply immersed in the wizarding world of Harry Potter!